Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 As with all API requests, Swagger requires authentication using API credentials as described previously.
 We recommend you to configure them directly via Swagger’s “Authorize” button.
 When the credentials are provided in this way Swagger generates the curl authentication header, which makes the command easily reusable.

-If you have any question on this topic, or if you need any help to migrate an API script from a previous version to the new one, you can contact us by e-mail at support@cyberwatch.fr, or by phone at +33 1 84 80 88 84.
+If you have any questions on this topic, or if you need any help migrating an API script from a previous version to the new one, you can contact us by e-mail at support@cyberwatch.fr, or by phone at +33 1 84 80 88 84.